skjha1/Campus-Placement/01 Aptitute/README.md

 # [:books:](https://drive.google.com/drive/folders/1Kqtnwaz-EgXbPoRLcRlp4bQAQpP_RyJg?usp=sharing)APTITUDE

 “Aptitude is the first round in college placement this test conducted either as online and offline pen & paper mode, Question asked in this is objective-type.
-Basically this test is checking your cognitive cpacity of work.”
+Basically this test is checking your cognitive capacity of work.”

 * Numerical reasoning: Questions in this section are based on statistics, charts, graphs and many other basics mathematical problems.
 * Verbal reasoning: This section will decide how proficient you are in English(Writing).